MartinKavik/addon_proxy/README.md

       Middlewares may invoke side-effects like the cache reloading during their execution.
    1. If the pipeline result is a response, then the response is returned by the proxy server.
-   1. If the pipeline result is a request, then the request is sent and a successful response is cached and returned by the proxy server.
+   1. If the pipeline result is a request, then the request is sent and a successful valid response is cached and returned by the proxy server.

 ### 3. Layer - Business rules

-1. The rules extend the second layer - e.g. how long should be responses cached.
+1. Only business/domain specific rules are set in `validations.rs`
-1. WIP
+   - `validate_request` and `validate_reponse`.